manish-garodia/database-livelabs/projects/dba-essentials-test/db21c-livelabs-workshops/manage-schema-objects/initialize-environment/initialize-environment.md

 	> **Note**: You can access the Database Actions login page in a web browser only if ORDS is running.

+	The status *active* indicates that the ords service is running.
 If the ords service is not running, you can restart it with the following command.

     ```
     $ <copy>sudo systemctl restart ords</copy>